geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-05/meeting-transcript.md

 I know we have a plan to remove image D type altogether.
 So this is just to make that task more difficult.

 ##### **Geohot** [[00:33:37](https://www.youtube.com/watch?v=GNdNtguh1zo&t=2017)]
 Yeah, I don't know, but I think we still kind of need this.
 But again, I really thought that..
 Because I wrote that code.
 And I was like, oh, this is never actually going to happen.
 Right?
 Like, I just wrote the code to save lines.
-But I wrote the code to do the NAND thing to save lines.
+But I wrote the code to do the NaN thing to save lines.
 But..
 Yeah.
 Uh..
 So..
 Like..

 ##### **Chenyu** [[00:33:56](https://www.youtube.com/watch?v=GNdNtguh1zo&t=2036)]
 Yeah.
 That's fine.